 2001 Mars Odyssey

 NASA’s longest-lived spacecraft at Mars will also relay data after InSight has touched down.
-Odyssey will relay the entire history of InSight’s descent to Mars, as well as a couple images.
-It will also relay confirmation that InSight’s solar arrays, which are vital to the spacecraft’s survival, fully deployed.
+Odyssey will relay the entire history of InSight’s descent to Mars, as well as a couple of images.
+It will also relay confirmation that InSight’s solar arrays, which are vital to the spacecraft’s survival, are fully deployed.
 Engineers will have this data just before 5:30 p.m.
 PST (8:30 p.m.
 EST).

-Odyssey will also serve as a data relay for InSight during surface operations, along with MRO, NASA’s Mars Atmosphere and Volatile Evolution mission (MAVEN) and the European Space Agency’s Trace Gas Orbiter.
+Odyssey will also serve as a data relay for InSight during surface operations, along with MRO, NASA’s Mars Atmosphere and Volatile Evolution mission (MAVEN), and the European Space Agency’s Trace Gas Orbiter.